teadur/zonescan/README.md

 # Zonescan

 zonescan - Zone Scan

 simple cli utility to scan provided list of domains for running services

+Usable as gem Zonescan.run(nil,'1domain.tld','2domain.tld')

 ## TODO:
-*take file(txt/csv/zonefile) as input.
+* take file(txt/csv/zonefile) as input.

-*try to access resolved domain via http(s) and record the response_code
+* try to access resolved domain via http(s) and record the response_code

+* improve dns output

-*figure out if domain is dnssec signed
+* figure out if domain is dnssec signed

-*find / add other services to check for
+* find / add other services to check for

-*output domain lists from results
+* output domain lists from results

-*output statistics of the results
+* output statistics of the results

 ## Installation